|Homepage:||Click to visit|

 Examples of past Internships by College

 ||Business & Economics

 ||Health & Human Development

 ||Natural Science & Mathematics

-Student housing is contracted through an organization that provides housing for interns from all over the country and all over the world.
-You will be housed with other Cal State students and be able to enjoy special networking events sponsored by the housing agency and will include people from various career paths in DC.
+WISH is a provider of housing for interns from all over the country and all over the world.
+You will be housed with other students and be able to enjoy special networking events sponsored by the housing agency and will include people from various career paths in DC.
 The residential experience of living with and near interns from many different schools adds to the overall DC Internship experience.

-Program costs can vary based upon personal preferences.
 The primary costs include tuition, room and board, and transportation to and from DC.
-Housing for the summer program is approximately $3000.
-Tuition is the exact same as if you were taking the classes on the home CSU Fullerton campus through Summer Session (CSUF students) or Open University (other campuses).
-Airfare runs approximately $450 for a round trip ticket.
-For more details, see the student budget sheet for this program.
+Housing for the Summer semester is approximately $3,000.
+Tuition for Summer is exactly the same for Cal State Fullerton students through Summer Session or Open University (for other CSU students).
+Living expenses vary according to your lifestyle; recent past DC Scholars have reported between $1,500 - $2,000.
+Round-trip airfare is approximately $450-$550.
+For more details, see the student budget sheet.

 Similar programs often charge thousands of dollars more.
-Student should contact firstname.lastname@example.org for exact information about costs and about available scholarships and financial support.
-Although financial assistance is available, interested students are encouraged to prepare and save for such a program and treat it as an investment in their futures.
+Student should contact email@example.com for exact information about costs, available scholarships and financial support.
+Although financial assistance is available, interested students are encouraged to prepare and save for such a program and treat it as an investment in their future.

-Financial aid is available on a competitive basis to CSU Fullerton students through our program.
+A program scholarship is available on a competitive basis to Cal State Fullerton students through our program.
 Students with majors and minors in the College of Humanities and Social Sciences are encouraged to apply for the Experiential Learning Scholarship.
 Other students should investigate scholarship opportunities available through their own academic College (Arts, Business, Education, Health and Human Development, Communications, Engineering and Computer Science, and Natural Science and Mathematics).